robertcorponoi/godot_rust_helper/README.md

 ### **update**

-Updates a project from using godot_rust_helper 1.x to godot_rust_helper 2.x.
+Updates a project from using godot_rust_helper 1.x or 2.x to godot_rust_helper 3.x.

 This command has to be used from inside the project you want to update.